Skip to main content

 Improving Energy Efficiency in City Buildings

-Investments in building improvements - such as LED lighting projects or upgrading HVAC systems with more efficient equipment and controls - are decreasing energy consumption and saving money on utility costs for city departments.
-Many of these energy efficiency projects in municipal buildings have been paid for through the City's Green Revolving Loan Fund.
+Investing in building improvements - such as LED lighting retrofits or upgrading HVAC systems with more efficient equipment and controls - are decreasing energy consumption and saving money on utility costs for City departments.
+Many of these energy efficiency projects in past years were paid for using the City's Green Revolving Loan Fund.

 Designing More Sustainable Buildings